Vice-President, Director Research and Development Vancouver

 - Member of the "Réseau provincial de recherche en adaptation-réadaptation du Québec (REPAR)"

 - International member of the American Physical Therapy Association (APTA)

 - Member of the American College of Sports Medicine (ACSM)

 - Member of Arthritis Research Canada (ARC)

 - Member of the Athletic Trainers’ Osteoarthritis Consortium (ATOAC)

-- Teaching Postdoctoral Fellow, Physical Therapy Department, University of British Columbia (since 2017)
+- Teaching Postdoctoral Fellow, Physical Therapy Department, University of British Columbia (2017-2019)

-- Clinical skills assistant, Physiotherapy program, University of British Columbia (since 2016)
+- Clinical skills assistant, Physical Therapy Department, University of British Columbia (since 2016)

 - Courses in 1st, 2nd and 3rd year of Physiotherapy, Laval University (2013-2016)